-- d.
-After the necessary life-saving and fire-fighting actions have been taken, the police and other authorities will be requested to secure the scene of the accident until the Board has finished its on-site investigations.
-Photographs, drawings and maps must be made as soon as possible, showing positions and condition of those involved in the accident.
-If for technical or social reasons the wreckage has to be moved, all the necessary information will have been obtained.
-Personal effects, clothing and flight/protective equipment remaining on any part of a body should be retained in position on the body and should not be removed, in order to facilitate positive identification and to aid the investigation, until after the steps in Para 3 f have been completed.
+e.
+After the necessary lifesaving and fire-fighting actions have been taken, the police and other authorities will be requested to secure the scene of the accident until the Board has finished its on-site investigations.
+Personal protective equipment should be worn in case of AC/RPAS with fiber/composites.
+More specifically: Protective clothing (disposable coveralls), safety goggles or protective eyewear, work gloves and dust mask.

+Photographs, drawings and maps must be made as soon as possible, showing position and condition of those involved in the accident.
+If for technical or social reasons the wreckage has to be moved, all the necessary positional information must have been obtained prior to removal.

+Personal belongings, clothing and flight/protective equipment remaining on any part of a body should be retained in position on the body and should not be removed or cut, in order to facilitate positive identification and to aid the investigation.

 Careful notes must be taken of any necessary alterations made to the wreckage and equipment.
-Evidence from witnesses will be taken as early as possible, to avoid collusion. - e.
-The aeromedical member or adviser will, if required, carry out an examination of identification data such as colour of hair and iris, finger and footprints, scars, dental identification, etc., of the deceased. - f.
-The aeromedical member or adviser will conduct a full examination of clothing and of personal and safety equipment to correlate damage noted with injury causation or prevention (see Annex A, Part III).
-Survivors and fatalities will be examined and this will include, if possible, appropriate X-ray examination and colour photographs.
-X-rays of feet and hands of a dead body may lead to accurate determination of who was on the controls at the time of impact. - g.
-The information gathered from the aeromedical examination reports, external examination and autopsy must be related to the magnitude and direction of damaging forces and assessed with the information obtained from the damage sustained by aircraft structures, seats, etc., caused by fire, explosion, impact forces, etc - h.
-There will be close cooperation between the aeromedical member or adviser and other members of the Aircraft Accident and Incident Investigation Board, in order to find the correct sequence of factors leading up to the accident or incident, causing the accident or incident and resulting in the final damage. - i.
-The aeromedical member or adviser will be aware that a variety of human factors including the recent physical and mental health of individuals involved in the accident or incident may lead to a better understanding of the problems involved.
-The advice of human factors specialists should be sought if needed, during the aeromedical investigation of an accident or incident.

-j.
-Guides to the minimum amount of data to be collected by the Aircraft Accident and Incident Investigation Board investigating accidents and/or aeromedical incidents are attached as Annexes A and B. Annex A also contains an Appendix A considering damaged helmets.
+Evidence from witnesses will be taken as early as possible, to avoid collusion.

+- f.
+The aeromedical member or advisor will support or carry out, if required, an examination of identification data such as color of hair and iris, finger and footprints, scars, dental identification, etc., of the deceased. - g.
+The aeromedical member or advisor will conduct a full examination of clothing and of personal and safety equipment to correlate damage noted with injury causation or prevention (see Appendix 1 and 2) Survivors and fatalities will be examined and this will include, if possible, appropriate X-ray examination and color photographs.
+X-rays of feet and hands of a dead body may lead to accurate determination of who was on the controls at the time of impact.

+- h.
+The information gathered from the aeromedical examination reports, external examination and autopsy must be related to the magnitude and direction of damaging forces and assessed with the information obtained from the damage sustained by aircraft structures, seats, etc., caused by fire, explosion, impact forces, etc. - i.
+There will be close cooperation between the aeromedical member or advisor and other members of the Aircraft Accident and Incident Investigation Board, in order to find the correct sequence of factors leading up to the accident or incident, causing the accident or incident and resulting in the final damage. - j.
+The aeromedical member or advisor will be aware that a variety of human factors including the recent physical and mental health of individuals involved in the accident or incident may lead to a better understanding of the problems involved.
+The advice of human factors specialists should be sought during the aeromedical investigation of an accident or incident. - k.
+Guides to the minimum amount of data to be collected by the Aircraft Accident and Incident Investigation Board investigating accidents and/or aeromedical incidents are attached as Annexes A and B. Annex A also contains an Appendix 1 considering damaged helmets and an Appendix 2 considering Post Ejection Data.